Skip to content

 • Examiner feedback on clinical accuracy, communication quality, and patient-centred approach

-577 clinical topics, 20 flashcards each.
-The Primex medical student deck covers every major clinical presentation, diagnosis, investigation finding, and management principle across all 30 specialties; with spaced-repetition scheduling that identifies your weakest areas and brings them back at the right time before finals.
+12,522 flashcards covering 608 clinical topics, around 20 cards per topic.
+The PRIMEX medical student deck spans every major clinical presentation, diagnosis, investigation finding, and management principle across all 30 specialties, with spaced-repetition scheduling that surfaces your weakest areas at the right time before finals.

 • Investigation interpretation cards: ECG, ABG, chest X-ray, blood results